Usamazafar035/Usama-Zafar/README.md

 ## 🔍 What I Do

-Design and develop interactive Power BI dashboards & BI solutions Build scalable data models using DAX, SQL & T-SQL Develop and optimize ETL pipelines using SSIS, ADF, & Microsoft Fabric Work with Microsoft Dynamics 365 (F&O) reporting & data entities Design data warehouse solutions for analytical reporting Perform data cleaning, transformation, and performance optimization Deliver enterprise-grade reporting solutions with focus on scalability & usability
+* Design and develop interactive Power BI dashboards and BI solutions
+* Build scalable data models using DAX, SQL, and T-SQL
+* Develop and optimize ETL pipelines using SSIS, Azure Data Factory (ADF), and Microsoft Fabric
+* Work with Microsoft Dynamics 365 (Finance & Operations) for reporting and data entities
+* Design and implement data warehouse solutions for analytical reporting
+* Perform data cleaning, transformation, and performance optimization
+* Deliver enterprise-grade reporting solutions with a focus on scalability and usability

 ## 📊 Featured Projects